-For additional information, call Jean Sullivan, Director at (843) 202-6960 or via e-mail at jsullivan@charlestoncounty.org
+For additional information, call Jean Sullivan, Director at (843) 202-6960 or via e-mail at jsullivan@charlestoncounty.org affidavit of publication The Post and Courier

 This notice replaces a previous notice published on February 18, 2019.
 The County of Charleston is pleased to announce its draft Annual Action Plan.
-The Plan is a document that outlines how the
+The Plan is a document that outlines how the County of Charleston, its participating jurisdictions, and the City of North Charleston propose to spend federal